0xor1/transmittable/README.md

 }
 ```

-Remember the Registrar method must be manually called on both the client side and the server
+The Registrar method must be manually called on both the client side and the server
 side.
 This is usually best achieved by both server and client side libraries
 referencing a common library which contains this function.